The Heart of the Machine

 Image via Wikimedia Commons, public domain

-Here is Frankie a few days after his 46th birthday in 1980.
+Here he is a few days after his 46th birthday in 1980.

 Image via Alamy